anotherstarburst/fun-with-polygons-and-maps/README.md

 ## Tests

-Any geospatial calculations, or the operations on the geospatial polygons is handled by the [@turf/turf](https://www.npmjs.com/package/@turf/turf) or [@vis.gl/react-google-maps](https://www.npmjs.com/package/@vis.gl/react-google-maps) packages, thus we'd be testing those libraries.
-While that might be sensible for a production grade application - it's outside of the remit of this exercise so we can hand off the work to the package maintainers.

 The only tests present are for the usePolygonOperations hook, to ensure that the polygons are added / and edited as expected.
+Those live in the [__tests__](/__tests__/) folder.

+Any geospatial calculations, or the operations on the geospatial polygons is handled by the [@turf/turf](https://www.npmjs.com/package/@turf/turf) or [@vis.gl/react-google-maps](https://www.npmjs.com/package/@vis.gl/react-google-maps) packages.
+We could test those libraries but it's outside of the remit of this exercise so we can hand off the work to the package maintainers.
+It might be sensible for a production grade application.

 ## Documentation